-• Expression coined by Prof. Lawrence Friedman

-- Referred to that double standard of behavior which tolerated sin and vice, so long as they remained hidden in the private sphere.
+- Expression coined by Prof. Lawrence Friedman - Referred to that double standard of behavior which tolerated sin and vice, so long as they took place in the private sphere. - Men and women who deviated from the official norms had to preserve their reputation to be respectable. - Public virtues and private vices.

-- This duplicity characterized Victorian:

-- 1. Morality

-- 2. Society

-- 3. Empire